Dinner with Daughters

 Rachel's jaw dropped.

 Until Quinn burst into gales of laughter, covering her mouth in a vain attempt to stifle it as her eyes danced with amusement.
-Beth seemed to perk up at the sound of her mother's laughter, giggling as well, and Mrs. Fabray smirked at her daughter's girlfriend as she passed the baby over to the middle blonde.
+Beth seemed to perk up at the sound of her mother's laughter, giggling as well, and Mrs. Fabray smirked at her daughter's girlfriend as she passed the baby over to Quinn.
 And Rachel felt sufficiently mocked by the Fabray family.
 She elbowed Quinn in the ribs as Mrs. Fabray winked at her and retreated to the kitchen—presumably not to get her Bible.

 "Well, you two certainly seem to have mended your relationship since the damage it was dealt over this past year," Rachel bit out, glowering at Quinn with folded arms.

-The blonde grinned, toying with Beth's fists.
+Quinn grinned, toying with Beth's fists.
 "Oh, come on, that was funny."

 "Oh, yes.
 I'm just dying."
 Her countenance took on a rapid switch as she smiled down at the baby.
 "Why, hello, baby Beth.
 How are you doing?" she asked, bending to kiss her forehead, which, of course, led to Beth hooking her fingers in her hair.

 Despite the joke at her expense, the evening actually did progress rather nicely.
 Mrs. Fabray asked endless questions about glee club and Rachel's various stage experiences and classes, though it wasn't out of a desire to interrogate.
 Rather, Rachel felt like the woman was just interested in her, much like Shelby.
-It was a chance to get to know each other, and the brunette was finding she rather enjoyed Mrs. Fabray's company.
+It was a chance to get to know each other, and Rachel was finding she rather enjoyed Mrs. Fabray's company.
 Quinn's encouraging smiles and gentle squeezes beneath the table aided her courage, and Rachel didn't feel quite so awkward when their relationship was brought up.

 "My fathers have always raised me to be very open-minded," she explained after the oldest Fabray inquired politely about her seeming overnight transition in partners, "and as a result, I've grown up with the idea that love is the only thing that matters, not ethnicity, religion, gender."
 She shot a smile at Quinn.
 "Though I've never thought myself particularly drawn to my own gender, things changed when I realized my feelings for Quinn, and I've found our relationship more than satisfactory in every way.
 I must emphasize that that has nothing to do with the fact that she is female, and everything to do with the unparalleled happiness she gives me, just as she is.
 Something my male partners were never capable of succeeding in.
 Not even Finn."

 Mrs. Fabray considered her for a long moment after this speech, and just as Rachel was starting to feel like a bug under a microscope, a warm hand squeezing her knee distracted her.
-Her gaze traveled to sparkling hazel eyes, and she found herself smiling tenderly at the obviously touched blonde.
+Her gaze traveled to sparkling hazel eyes, and she found herself smiling tenderly at her obviously touched girlfriend.
 Quinn closed the gap between them to place a gentle kiss on her cheek, and Rachel couldn't help her beam when she pulled away, sweeping her thumb across her cheekbone.

-The oldest Fabray cleared her throat.
+Mrs. Fabray cleared her throat.
 "Well, who's up for dessert?"

 "Yes, please," Rachel cut in, smiling.
 "Everything has been delicious, Mrs. Fabray."